 - Sec.
 201. Provides Greater Investment in Flood Mitigation & Resiliency.
 FEMA will be required to reallocate the existing surcharges established under P.L.
-113-89 to better finance the Flood Mitigation Assistance Program.
+113-89 to better finance the Pre-Disaster Mitigation and the Flood Mitigation Assistance Programs.
 Such an adjustment to existing fees would yield approximately \$400 million annually for flood mitigation activities. - Sec.
 202. Strengthens the Affordability Standard Disclosure.
 To ensure continued purchase of flood insurance policies in higher risk areas, federal administrators of the NFIP must identify policyholders with premiums in excess of the one percent of coverage limitation at the county/parish and state levels. - Sec.
-203. Flood Risk Disclosure.
-Allows for timely disclosure of property-specific flood related information by sellers and lessors during real estate transactions.
-Such disclosure is limited to information on past flood losses, status as a repetitive loss or severe repetitive loss property classification, elevation certificates, and obligations for the property to carry flood insurance associated with past use of federal disaster assistance. - Sec.
-204. Modernizes Increased Cost of Compliance (ICC) Coverage.
+203. Modernizes Increased Cost of Compliance (ICC) Coverage.
 Currently, ICC claims payments must be used to fund up to \$30,000 in compliance costs associated with State or local floodplain management laws or ordinances, which typically require structure elevation.
 The limit of \$30,000 is inadequate to elevate most structures.
-FEMA shall increase ICC coverage to \$75,000 with 100% of ICC payments allowed to occur outside traditional policy limits.
+FEMA shall increase ICC coverage to \$75,000 with 50% of ICC payments allowed to occur outside traditional policy limits.
 FEMA shall also expand eligibility items to be paid under ICC to be substantially similar to eligible items under other FEMA mitigation grant programs. - Sec.
-205. Provides Premium Credits to Offset the Cost of Obtaining an Elevation Certificate.
-Offers policyholders without an elevation certificate, a one-time rate credit of up to \$500 for the cost of obtaining elevation data.
+204. Provides Premium Credits to Offset the Cost of Obtaining an Elevation Certificate.
+Offers policyholders without an elevation certificate, a one-time rate credit of \$500 for the cost of obtaining elevation data.
 Knowledge of flood risk and accuracy of a structure's base flood elevation information will be enhanced by removing or reducing the financial barrier associated with the acquisition of elevation certificates. - Sec.
-206. Facilitates Mitigation Credits that Reduce Premium Rates.
+205. Facilitates Mitigation Credits that Reduce Premium Rates.
 FEMA will develop meaningful cost reductions, in excess of 10% of the current risk premium rate for a property, for flood mitigation activities undertaken on properties in all zones, including moderate risk zones.
 Flood mitigation activities shall be defined by the Administrator and include elevation of mechanical systems and recommendations identified in FEMA Mitigation Assessment Team reports. - Sec.
-207. Aligns the NFIP with private sector practices by using replacement value of the structure, on a property-byproperty basis, when calculating premiums.
+206. Aligns the NFIP with private sector practices by using replacement value of the structure, on a property-by-property basis, when calculating premiums.
 This section requires FEMA to study best practices in the insurance industry for risk rating and classification, including the application of replacement cost value when estimating premiums.
 The section also authorizes the implementation for replacement cost value of an insured structure upon completion of such study.
 By using true structure replacement values to set rates, many homeowners with lower valued homes (\$60k or less structure value) are estimated to see at least a 2.78x reduction in premiums.
 Homeowners with moderate value homes (\$230k or less) will see at least a 2x reduction in premiums.
-Under this paradigm, high value homes in the flood zone could see an increase in premiums.
+Under this paradigm, high value homes in the flood zone could see an increase in premiums. - Sec.
+207. Provides Affordability Vouchers to Offset the Cost of Flood Insurance.
+For certain policyholders, owner-occupied households for which flood insurance premiums and fees would result in housing costs exceeding 40 percent of household income, affordability vouchers shall be available to offset premium costs exceeding the 40% housing cost threshold.